yeastrc/mason/mason_doc/callbacks/mainRowsBlocks_callbackFunctions.md

-# Info taken from 1_docs/2.c.c_mainRowsBlocks_callbackFunctions.txt

-# Callback Functions
+# mainRowsBlocks_callbackFunctions

 ## When are the callback functions called?
-Below is a description of when the various callback functions are called by the Mason viewer and what parameters are passed into them.
-Note that all functions take as their parameter a single properties object that associates specific property names with values.
-Every properties object should contain a property named `callbackDataStorage`, which can store data and retrieve it in subsequent function calls.
-An example use would be to precompute the the tool tip text and then return that on subsequent calls.

 For every block in the viewer, the following logic determines when a callback function will be called.
-For the specific callback function called, see the next section.
+For the specific callback function called, see the next section. `callbackDataStorage` is an object used to store and retrieve data in subsequent function calls.
+This can be used to store and retrieve data derived from time-consuming computation which would be necessary with each successive function call.

 1. A "precompute" function is called first.
 This can be used to support complicated computations that can be shared between determining the color, the tool tip text, and the click handling.
 2. A get color function is then called to get the color of the block.